Eligibility Requirements

 Service Member will need approval from either of the following:

-Service Members attending a CSP program are required to pay for all travel, housing, equipment, etc. that associate with attending the CSP program.
+Service Members attending a CSP program are required to pay for all travel, housing, equipment, etc. that is associated with attending the CSP program.

-- Service Members have options to help with CSP program cost, like the following.
+· Service Members have options to help with CSP program cost, like the following: § AER (Non-Taxable) Grant that can be obtained after CSP packet approval. § Space-A travel

-- Some CSP program also offer benefits that the service member can take advantage of.
+§ Some CSP programs also offer benefits that the service members can take advantage of.

 CSP Pre-Clearing